-- We take you to see the absolute best of China.
+- We take you to see the absolute best of Japan.
 All-encompassing, packed itineraries give you access to the top must-see sites you’ve read about, as well as all the hidden, off-the-beaten-track destinations you haven’t.

 - Give something back by volunteering in the local community.

 - We have an excellent commitment to safety – we do the hard work keeping you safe, so you can enjoy yourself to the full.

 - Environmentally friendly and sustainable travel – we want these stunning places to exist for future generations.

 - We like to think of ourselves as open-minded people, and our tours are for open-minded people too.
 We welcome travellers of any age, nationality, ethnicity, religion, political affiliation, gender and sexual orientation.